TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German and Original Language (German.DL) fallback - [Click to show/hide]"

-    Recognize movies that includes german audio together with the original language where the indexer does not provide the languages properly.
+    Recognize movies that includes German audio together with the original language where the indexer does not provide the languages properly.

 ??? example "JSON - [Click to show/hide]"